csswizardry/csswizardry.github.com/_posts/2017-01-17-ack-for-css-developers.md

 …will search for the string `bar` in your HTML, JS, and CSS files.
 Neat, huh?

+Get into the habit of always wrapping your search terms in quotes.
+Without this, we run the risk of our search terms and regexes being interpreted as command line arguments.

 I use Ack as part of auditing a project, or when trying to find my way around a larger codebase.
 It’s also pretty useful for tracking down bugs and oddities.
 In this short post, we’ll look at a small number of ways CSS developers can make